 Sort the cans and jarred food by type, veggies, pasta, legumes, and tomato sauce.
 Using an organizer like tier shelves works nicely.
 But you can also use a canned organizer like this one.

 Group the pasta and rice products together.
-I find that boxes of post can easily fall over so placing them a a clear bin like this one works well too.
+I find that boxes easily fall over, so placing them in a clear bin as this one works well too.